 Yes.
 These CDs are free and contain just the audio.
 It’s a computer CD and must be played on a computer, but it does not require any special software.
 The same case information is needed to order a CD as would be needed for a printed transcript.
 The audio CD can be picked up the same day it is ordered.

 Can I use the free audio CD to create my own transcript for use in a trial or an appeal?

 No. Attorneys should note that if a transcript is needed, it must be prepared by the official court reporter.
 Transcripts made from an audio CD by other court reporting agencies are not the official record and cannot be used for cross-examination or appeal purposes.

 How are the exhibits handled?

 The presiding judge’s bailiff is the custodian of any exhibits admitted during a hearing or trial.
 They remain in his/her possession until an appeal is filed, in which case the exhibits will be transferred to the Court of Appeals as part of the record.
 If there is no appeal, after the case is concluded and the statutory time period has passed, the exhibits may be destroyed by entry of the court.
 Each judge may have slightly different logistics, so you might want to check with their bailiffs for specific details.

 Where do I pick up transcripts or CDs?

 The official court reporter’s office is on the second floor of the Clermont County Courthouse, 270 East Main Street, Batavia.
-The office is between Judge Herman’s and Judge Ferenc’s courtrooms off the main hallway.
+The office is between Judge Brock’s and Judge Ferenc’s courtrooms off the main hallway.